unofficial-skills/Alpha-Tube/README.md

 Sorry all this project has been halted till further notice.
 This is due to a region blocking issue which currently can't be fixed.
 If a fix is found in the future then this project will be resumed.

 If you are still looking for a way to play YouTube on alexa there is an alternative option but is much complicated to setup. https://github.com/mlomboglia/alexa-skill-mytube

+For other updates check out the blog https://andrewstech.me
 -------------------------------------------------------------------------------------------
 # BETA IS CLOSED
 ![beta](https://img.shields.io/endpoint?url=https://version.andrewstech.me/project/alpha-video/services/api)